-4. Set a Daily Feedback Loop to Acknowledge Work
+4. Set a Daily Feedback Loop to Acknowledge the Work

 The Agile Manifesto folks got this one right: it’s a powerful thing for a team to spend 10 to 15 minutes at the beginning of each day stating what they accomplished on the previous day, what challenges they faced, and what they expect to do on the current day.

-By creating a daily ritual where everyone learns about what everyone else is doing and the challenges they face, you prevent people from feeling like working in a vacuum.
+By creating a daily ritual where everyone learns about what everyone else is doing and the challenges they face, you prevent people from feeling like they are working in a vacuum.